IDL

 If you only want to join the theoretical online course on impact distribution (the first part of the lab), you can do so without an application, as it is open to everyone interested.

-• In today’s world, storytelling is one of the most powerful tools for engagement — and a valuable asset for activist movements, NGOs, and businesses alike.
+• In today’s world, storytelling is one of the most powerful tools for engagement.
+It is not only an essential tool for filmmakers, but also a valuable asset for activist movements, NGOs, and businesses alike.

 If you're an activist, educator, or professional working in charities or NGOs, impact cinema can help you raise awareness, spark dialogue, and build deeper connections with communities.